saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 end
 ```

-Another approach is to provide a **default assignment** before the conditional statement:
+A second method is to assign a default value before the conditional statement:

 ```verilog
 always @(*)